espadrine/espadrine.github.com/blog/src/mean-range-of-bell-curve-distributions.md

 or 7 bits of security against collision resistance), but it is a showcase of how simple designs can have subtle consequences.

+### 4.3.
+Block ciphers

+Consider a 128-bit block cipher (PRP), such as [AES-128][AES].
+Let’s say that a single 16-byte block of plaintext was encrypted with a fully random 128-bit key.
+An attacker examines the 16-byte ciphertext block.

+While it is true that for a given key, each plaintext block produces a single ciphertext block and vice-versa, for a given ciphertext block, each key maps to a random plaintext block.
+Keys can be seen as balls, and plaintext blocks as bins.

+Conversely, about $`\frac{100}{e}\%` of plaintext blocks have zero keys that decrypt the ciphertext to them.
+Thus, if the plaintext block contained a single bit of information, such as a presidential vote in a majoritarian election, *and if finding the number of valid keys was computationally feasible*, the adversary could decrypt the vote with probability $`\frac{1}{e}`.

+Yet again, it is not a vulnerability, since the only currently-known way to do so is to brute-force the key, but it creates an unintuitive attack that a larger key would dismiss.

+Similarly, in a chosen-ciphertext attack (CPA) against a 128-bit block cipher with a 256-bit key such as [AES-256][AES], the set of possible couples of plaintext/ciphertext blocks is $`2^{128+128} = 2^{256}`, while the set of keys is $`2^{256}`.
+Since the former randomly map to the latter, about a third of all keys would be disqualified with a single queried pair, and a third of the remaining keys with a second query, and so forth.
+About 387 queries would yield a single possible key.
+However, actually extracting and combining that information efficiently and without loss is an open problem related to SAT.

+Finally, still in [AES-256][AES], for a given ciphertext block, the plaintext block with the most keys decrypting to it has about 600 quintillion more keys than the plaintext block with the least keys, making it more likely.
+That may superficially seem like a disadvantage of using larger keys than the block size.
+However, the advantage gained compared to the least likely plaintext block is only an increased probability by $`2^{-187}`, which is not only extremely negligible, but also smaller than in AES-128.

 ## Conclusion

 [PRF]: https://eprint.iacr.org/2017/652.pdf